Yes, you read it here first: WordCamp Europe in 2013. Our mailing list is ready and

 The dates aren’t set yet, as we await confirmation both from the venue and also the announcement of WordCamp San Francisco 2013’s dates, as it is counter-productive to have both events too close to each other.
 We’ll announce the date soon, giving you enough time to make plans.

-At this stage the WP Europe (the organising team) is a group of WordPress enthusiasts based in Europe who, at the moment, have no other purpose than to band together to launch this WordCamp Europe idea.
+At this stage, the WP Europe (the organizing team) is a group of WordPress enthusiasts based in Europe who, at the moment, have no other purpose than to band together to launch this WordCamp Europe idea.
 It is mostly made of names you already know from WP Realm (Remkus, Siobhan, Noel, Tammie and myself).
-Xavier Borderie from France and Michael Pick from Scotland have already been invited to the team and we are planning to expand it even more, paying special attention to including representatives from all major regions of Europe.
+Xavier Borderie from France and Michael Pick from Scotland have already been invited to the team and we are planning to expand it, even more, paying special attention to including representatives from all major regions of Europe.

 More, tell me more

-I’m sure that this will trigger an avalanche of questions and ideas; please get in touch on the new WP Europe website, and we’ll make sure to get back to each and every one of you.
-Don’t forget to follow @WPEurope on Twitter, too.
+I’m sure that this will trigger an avalanche of questions and ideas; please get in touch on the new WordCamp Europe website, and we’ll make sure to get back to each and every one of you.
+Don’t forget to follow @CPEurope on Twitter, too.